chenhcs/GIANT/README.md

   --undirected
 ```

-### Identify enriched functions in different parts of the embedding space
+### Identify enriched functions or gene regulons in different parts of the embedding space

 ### Infer novel gene functions

 ## Credits